Knowledge, Skill and Experience Requirements:

 - Willingness to work flexible hours in order to assist the program with youth and activities - some visits will take place on weekends and/or after hours.

-- Ability to fluently read, write, and speak English, bilingual Spanish required.
+- Ability to fluently read, write, and speak English, bilingual Spanish strongly preferred.

 - Must be able to successfully complete and maintain required certifications and training including, but not limited to, Therapeutic Crisis Intervention, Prudent Parenting, First Aid/CPR, and other evidence-informed practices.